-Purpose What end does this organisation serve in the world, and is its vision shared by all involved?
 What is the local government's vision for your city or place?
 Do local residents, organisations and businesses know and identify with it, does it reflect diverse voices?
 Does that vision guide senior leadership and policy-making?
-Networks What relationships does local government hold, and how does it bring its purpose and values to life through them?
 How does local government engage and collaborate with communities, civic networks, businesses, institutions and other public agencies?
 How are knowledge, resources, experience, and assets shared between local government and different stakeholder groups?
 How does local government engage in wider international networks?
-Governance What are the hard rules, and the unwritten culture, of how things get done?
-What are the metrics of success?
 Who makes tough decisions, based on what criteria?
 What governance and decision-making powers are shared or devolved through partnerships, and participatory and deliberative mechanisms?
 Are sectoral strategies working towards the same long-term vision?
 How is success measured - with what metrics, informed by who?
-Ownership What are the sources of wealth creation in this place, and who benefits from how they are owned?
 Who owns the built and unbuilt land and what are the implications for affordability and equity?
 Who owns the key utilities (energy, water, digital) and key services (transport, education, healthcare) and with what consequences?
 How are distributive models of ownership encouraged?
-Finance What are the sources of finance here - and what does that finance expect and demand?
 How does local government raise taxes, and what does it invest in?
 How is the budget distributed and why?
 How are the powers of procurement and purchasing used to promote regenerative and distributive local design?
 How ethical are local funds, investments, and pensions?